bitprj/devrel/Intro_to_Supervised_Learning.md

 subset of artificial intelliegence where the user allows the computer to make predictions on its own without the programmer explicitly telling it to do so.
 A common form of machine learning that we will cover in this article will be supervised learning.
 So now you're also wondering, "What is supervised learning?"
 Supervised learning is a form of machine learning where the user trains the computer to make predctions based on labeled categories of data in a given dataset.
-The 2 forms of supervised learning that we will cover today will be regression and classification models.
+The form of supervised learning that we will cover today will be linear regression.

 ## When to use a Specific Supervised Learning Model
 So how do we know when to use a specific model for a desired outcome?